 “Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome.” — Booker T. Washington

-Booker T. Washington has experienced obstacles that most of us couldn’t imagine.
-He was born a slave and spent most of his early life in poverty.
+Booker T. Washington was born a slave and spent most of his early life in poverty.
 His family later moved to West Virginia, where he spent his days packing salt.
+As a young adult, Washington worked as a janitor to pay his way through school.

-Washington is an example that the road to success is paved with many challenges.
-If you can stick with it, you’ll eventually come out on the other side.
+He persisted in becoming an educator and founded the Tuskegee Institute, which is now known as Tuskegee University.
+He’s an example that the road to success is paved with many challenges, but if you can stick with it, you’ll eventually come out on the other side.

 We make a living by what we get, but we make a life by what we give.
+Winston Churchill

 “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats so you can know who you are, what you can rise from, how you can still come out of it.” — Maya Angelou

 In the 1960s, Angelou became involved in the civil rights movement and became a prolific writer.
-Throughout her life, she has inspired countless people to rise up even in the midst of misfortune.
+Throughout her life, she has inspired countless people to rise up, even in the midst of misfortune.
 For that reason, she was given the Presidential Medal of Freedom in 2010 by President Obama.

 “In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing.” — Theodore Roosevelt

 Theodore Roosevelt is widely regarded as one of the greatest U.S. presidents in history.
 He overcame debilitating asthma and never settled for complacency, even though he grew up with family money.
-He understood that it is necessary to take action in times of difficulty, and his presidency reflected this.
+He understood that it was necessary to take action in times of difficulty, and his presidency reflected this.

 “I always did something I was a little not ready to do.
 I think that's how you grow.
 When there's that moment of 'Wow, I'm not really sure I can do this,' and you push through those moments, that's when you have a breakthrough.” — Marissa Mayer